-The Principal will also invite visitors from outside school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE, as appropriate.
+Visitors from outside school, such as school nurses or sexual health professionals, will be invited in to provide support and training to staff teaching RSE, as appropriate.

-9. MONITORING ARRANGEMENTS
+10. MONITORING ARRANGEMENTS

-The delivery of RSE is monitored by Victoria Andrews (Assistant Headteacher), Alexandra Cassan (Second in Life Skills), and the Senior Leadership Team through:
+The delivery of RSE is monitored by Victoria Andrews (Assistant Headteacher), Alexandra Cassan (Second in Life Skills), Yasmin Geoghegan (Life Skills Champion), Lorna Luck (Life Skills Champion) and the Senior Leadership Team through: